 Once you have your letter of preapproval, you are free to make an offer on an REO property.
 After your offer is accepted, the bank will send out an appraiser to determine the property’s value.
-The appraiser usually compiles their report within a few days, and the bank finishes up the underwriting process and then gives you the clear to close.
-Generally, the timeline from loan application to closing is 30 to 45 days.
+The appraiser usually compiles their report within a few days, and the bank finishes the underwriting process and then gives you the clear to close.
+The timeline from loan application to closing is 30 to 45 days.

 Where to Find Conventional Mortgages for REO Properties